emaesen/media-viewer-webapp/README.md

 - View hidden items
   - no/yes view all movies that are marked for deletion and hidden from main browse functionality

+Additional features:
+- check for duplicates
+  - by duration or by name
+- show video previews automatically or manually
+- generates a list of `rm` console statements to delete files from the file system: the files that were marked as hidden.

 Movies are suggested and expected to be organized in a folder structure with two levels:
 ```
 movies/[level1-A]/[level2-A]/[movie1]